cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 - spawn-on-demand enhancement
   - POC implemented already, solves many problems
-  - consequences (e.g. need n=1,2,3 workflow window)
+  - any negative consequences?
-  - for Cylc 8?
+  - what would need to be done, to get it into Cylc 8?
+    - primarily, access to n >= 1 tasks via the UI

 - platform changes